weniv/En_pythonbest20/src/pages/question18.md

 ## Explanation for Examples

-A string array representing cat breeds and an array of numbers representing each population are input.
+The breed array and population array are input.
 Return the breeds in the order of the most number of types in descending order.

 1. The breed array ['Sphinx', 'British Shorthair', 'Sphinx', 'Sphinx', 'Bengal', 'Maine Coon'] and the population array [3, 16, 1, 9, 25, 5] are given.
 2. The largest number in the population array is 25, which is mapped to 'Bengal'.
 Therefore, 'Bengal' is first in order.